 Interestingly, MDMA seems to have some therapeutic value, specifically in terms of treating Post Traumatic Stress Disorder (PTSD.)
 Canadian researchers studied the use of ecstasy to help in therapy sessions for individuals suffering from treatment-resistant PTSD, and the results were very promising.

 Perhaps this is the reason why many people with difficult backgrounds become reliant on the drug as a method of self-medicating.
 MDMA stops you from feeling anxious and fearful, which can be a concern when you’re in talk therapy.
 According to one of the researchers involved in the study, the therapy that usually takes many years can be completed in just a few months with MDMA-assisted psychotherapy.

 However, this by no means suggests that taking illicit MDMA is good for you.
 It’s important to remember that street MDMA can be cut with many other substances, and you never know what you’re taking when you pop a pill.

-treatment for molly addiction at 12 keys drug rehab
+treatment for molly addiction at Our drug rehab

 As the risk of relapse is so high with Molly, it’s important to get professional help.
 You see, your tolerance will have decreased during your withdrawal, and if you resume taking the same amount you were used to, you could potentially overdose, resulting in potentially fatal consequences.